ganderzz/dylanpaulus.com/_posts/2017-09-08-tips-on-creating-reusable-components.md

 ### Allow Extension

 Nothing grinds my gears like getting a fresh new component, but realizing I want to make the font bold.
-So, I add a quick `style={{ fontWeight: 800 }}` to the component, refresh, and nothing changes.
+So, I add a quick `style={ { fontWeight: 800 } }` to the component, refresh, and nothing changes.
 (Warning: what is about to be shown requires a transpiler).

 We should allow our components to be reasonably editable, while protecting what we need to.
 This can be done by the [rest operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Rest_in_Object_Destructuring).